adam-p/yesterday-i-learned/random.md

 1. Facebook has clauses in their open source software that [make their usage completely useless][ycombinator 4].
 1. "Safety is no accident" is technically correct.
 1. [Porsche SE owns Volkswagen AG owns Porsche AG][reddit 26].
 Therefore, while "Volkswagan owns Porsche", Porsche (SE) has 51% of VW's voting rights, and hence, ownership.
-1. [Opossums][wikipedia 74] have a remarkably robust immune system, and show partial or total immunity to the venom of rattlesnakes, cottonmouths, and other pit vipers.
-Opossums are about eight times less likely to carry rabies than wild dogs, and about one in eight hundred opossums is infected with this virus.
-1. Some moths have [interference antennae][vice] that make bats miss them.
 1. [Gun magazines can be helical][imgur 4]
-1. [Rabbits][gfycat] are small, cute, eat their own waste, and can be easily disposed of.
-They are the ideal pet.
 1. [There is no way to wipe properly][reddit 27] while your nails are long.
 1. Firefox has a "zoom text only" option in View>Zoom.
 1. As of January 2015, the Swiss had removed all the explosives from their bridges.